Written by Manya Pandey, a first-year undergraduate student.

 How was Pachisi different from Chausar?

-This is because it was traditionally played with cowries (or, kaurii) -which were small shells used by very poor people as money.
+This is because it was traditionally played with cowries (or, kaurii) – small shells used by very poor people as money.
 It was not played with stick dice.

-Some historians, however, believe that Ludo’s ancestor Pachisi was created around the sixth century CE, and can be found painted in the caves of Ellora, Maharashtra.
+Some historians, however, believe that Ludo’s ancestor Pachisi was created around the sixth century CE, and found it painted in the caves of Ellora, Maharashtra.

 The first patent in the History of Ludo.

-Pachisi, the ancestor of ludo was played with two or three elongated dice which were modified by an Englishman who went by the name of Alfred Collier.
+Pachisi, the ancestor of ludo was played with two or three elongated dice which were modified by an Englishman named Alfred Collier.
 He introduced a cubical die with a cup and registered the first-ever patent in the history of ludo.
-His version of the game was called “the royal Ludo” and he set forth to patent it in 1896, in England.
+His version of the game was called “the royal Ludo” and he set forth to patent it in England in 1896.
 Later the game of ludo was then taken by the Royal Navy and converted into the board game known as Uckers.

 The Ludo board

-The board that we know now, didn’t always look like this and neither was it always a handy wooden or cardboard pattern.
+The board that we know now, didn’t always look like this and neither was it always a handy patterned wood or cardboard.
 The board has evolved throughout the history of ludo although not as much as the dice did.
-Did you know, in older versions long rectangular dice were used in place of the tiny cubicle and a box that are much more popular now?
+In older versions, long rectangular dice were used in place of the tiny cubicle and a box that is much more popular now.

-Just like most ancient games, there is no officially recognised founder of ludo because there is such a short history of ludo available to dig from.
-There isn’t necessarily a shortage of information but there do exist very big gaps besides there are so many versions of the same game that nothing could actually be said about who and did it all began.
+Just like most ancient games, there is no officially recognised founder of ludo because of its long and varied history.
+There isn’t necessarily a shortage of information, but there do exist big gaps.
+Also, there are so many versions of the same game that nothing could actually be said about who and did it all began.